flowistic-ai/todo/README.md

 todo update description PROJ-001                   # Interactive prompt
 ```

+### Task Cancellation & Deletion

+- `todo cancel <tag>`: Mark a task as cancelled.
+The task remains in your list but its status is shown as cancelled in both `list` and `show` commands.
+    - Example: `todo cancel PROJ-001`
+- `todo delete <tag>`: Permanently remove a task from your todo list.
+This action cannot be undone.
+    - Example: `todo delete PROJ-002`

+Cancelled tasks are excluded from project completion statistics and are clearly indicated in task listings.

 ### Work on a Task
 ```bash
 todo workon PROJ-001              # Start a 25-minute work session